 - Clear, widespread communication: Recommend the best communication pathways and methods for the project to: Receive broad community input; Distribute project information & products; Review materials to improve their understandability and relevancy

-- Arctic Rivers Summit, Anchorage, Winter 2021/22: Lead the design of the Summit agenda; Help host the two-day Summit; Review a paper documenting output from the Summit; If interested, help write the paper.
+- Arctic Rivers Summit, Anchorage (date TBD): Lead the design of the Summit agenda; Help host the two-day Summit; Review a paper documenting output from the Summit; If interested, help write the paper.